Understanding Life Insurance Policy Lapse

 Will I owe taxes if my life insurance policy lapses?

-You may owe taxes if your permanent policy had outstanding loans or if you took withdrawals exceeding your premium basis.
-When a policy with loans lapses, the IRS treats it as a constructive distribution, taxing you on the loan amount that exceeds your total premiums paid—even though you receive no actual cash.
-The insurer will send you Form 1099-R reporting any taxable amount.
+You may owe taxes if your permanent policy had outstanding loans or you took withdrawals exceeding your premium basis.
+When a policy with loans lapses, the IRS treats it as a constructive distribution, taxing you on the loan amount that exceeds your total premiums paid even though you receive no actual cash.
+The insurer will issue Form 1099-R reporting any taxable amount as ordinary income.
 Term policies without cash value generally have no tax consequences upon lapse.